Ciela2002/OPEN-LLM/README.txt

 OLLM is a blazingly fast, lightweight desktop chat client for Large Language Models, built entirely in Rust.
-Designed to be intuitive and easy to use, OLLM brings the power of AI conversations to your desktop with zero complexity.
+Designed to be intuitive and easy to use,

 ================================================================================
   WHY OLLM?